 No. This is not core functionality of REMIT UMM as a regular reporting and information disclosure tool.

-28. How will the available capacity be calculated for overlapping events reducing capacity in the same period?
+26. How is the available capacity calculated for overlapping events reducing capacity in the same period?

 No, user can add multiple Transmission lines to each REMIT UMM.

-30. Does the new REMIT UMM system have a draft functionality in order to prepare templates prior publishing REMIT UMMs?
+28. Does the REMIT UMM system have a draft functionality in order to prepare templates prior publishing REMIT UMMs?

 Yes, user can create and update draft UMMs.
 Also it is possible to save published REMIT UMMs as a draft template for future use.

-31. What about the usage of the “Remarks” field in new system?
+29. What about the usage of the “Remarks” field in the UMM system?